A little about me and my knives

 Thank you for visiting my web page where you can see the knife designs I have as standard patterns or consult on changes to suit your own requirments.

-My knives at this stage are all by stock removal from carbon steels mostly using 10XX series (75, 84 and 95) with some in O1 or in stainless (12C27/NitroV) where it is prefered.
-After I cut the blades from the bar stock they are profiled, ground and heat treated in my shed with equipment I have made to suit this purpose.
-The blades are hand sanded to a 600grit satin finish to reflect the hard work I expect them to be put to.
+Hunting knives at this stage are all by stock removal from carbon steels mostly using 10XX series (75, 84 and 95) with some in O1.
+After I cut the blades from the bar or sheet stock, they are profiled, ground and heat treated in my shed with equipment I have made to suit this purpose.
+The blades are hand sanded to a 1000grit satin finish to reflect the hard work I expect them to be put to.
 They need the care that all carbon steel requires and will develope a nice patina over time.

-I can now offer stainless steel damascus blades in various patterns and for the carbon steel blade they can be had with a stone washed finish .
+Carbon steel blade can be had with a stone washed finish .

-I can offer initials on the face of the sheath done with very nice gothic styled lettering
+Sheaths can have edge stamping and initials on the face of the sheath done with gothic styled lettering with honing steels attached when required.

 I use acacia and eucalyptus as a standard handle material with pricing revolving around that.
 There are options for upgrades with contrasting wood, micarta, brass, copper, bronze, nickel sliver or buffalo horn bolsters.

 Handle material with domestic and exotic woods, buffalo horn, or micarta being available.
-Sheath leather is 1/8 in cow hide dyed either dark brown or tan.
+Sheaths are dyed either dark brown or tan and hot waxed in parraffin wax.

-I started using knives seriously in mid 1967 when I was working on a high country station (large farm) here in New Zealand and found the generally available farm knife ill suited to the killing and butchering of farm animals I was using them for and that began my interest in proper design for this and of course the associated hunting needs.
+I started using knives seriously in mid 1960's when I was working on a high country station (large farm) here in New Zealand and found the generally available farm knife ill suited to the killing and butchering of the farm animals I was using them for and that began my interest in proper design for this and of course the associated hunting and later on kitchen and fishing needs.

 There is a very important correlation between good knife design and comfortable and safe use and after many trial knives over the years I believe these designs will make using them comfortable in hand which in turn allows for safe, accurate knife work.